Official UK Government Partner

 The Study Mind Safeguarding Policy will be reviewed annually (at a minimum) in order to maintain its adequacy to meet current Safeguarding Standards and will update it as needed, to ensure it is kept up to date with safeguarding issues as they emerge including any lessons learnt.

-Revisions to the policy will be made following any changes in national or local policies, significant local vulnerable adult protection issues, or alterations to our own procedures.
+Revisions to the policy will be made following any changes in national or local policies, significant local child protection issues, or alterations to our own procedures.

-This policy needs to be reviewed every 6 months for a mini-review, which will coincide with operational staff training reviews.
+This policy needs to be reviewed at least every 12 months.
+Every 6 months there is a mini-review, which will coincide with operational staff training reviews.
 A full review will be completed each year.
 Other reviews may also take place as required throughout the year as required.

-Parents and carers will be provided with a summary of Study Mind’s Safeguarding & Child / Vulnerable Adult Protection Policy.
+Parents and carers will be provided with a summary of Study Mind’s Safeguarding & Child Protection Policy.
 We will inform them that the complete policy is available on our website or upon request.

 Appendix A: Safeguarding Reporting Form